gabrieldiasmp/double_ml_labor_market/README.md

 ## Abstract
-This study focuses on estimation and inference in panel data models with unobserved individual-speci c heterogeneity in a high-dimensional context.
+This study focuses on estimation and inference in panel data models with unobserved individual-specific heterogeneity in a high-dimensional context.
 The framework accommodates scenarios where the number of regressors is comparable to the sample size.
 Crucially, we model the individual-specific heterogeneity as fixed effects, allowing it to correlate with observed time-varying variables in an unspecified